-The rate of preventable hospitalisations is higher among Indigenous Australians than among non-Indigenous Australians in New South Wales
+The rate of preventable hospitalisations among Indigenous Australians in Tasmania lower than among Indigenous Australians nationally

-Between July 2015 and June 2017, there were nearly 20,000 potentially preventable hospitalisations of Indigenous Australians in New South Wales, an age-standardised rate of around 51 per 1,000 population, compared with 24 per 1,000 among non-Indigenous Australians.
+Between July 2015 and June 2017, the rate of potentially preventable hospitalisations of Indigenous Australians in Tasmania was 24 per 1,000 population, compared with 22 per 1,000 among non-Indigenous Australians in Tasmania.
+Nationally, the age-standardised rate of potentially preventable hospitalisations among Indigenous Australians was 69 per 1,000, compared with 26 per 1,000 among non-Indigenous Australians.